 - The Maximum Flow Bitrate of a TSN Stream is equal to the summation of all timeIntervalValue (converted from ns to s) with PSFPgateStatesValue = Open, multiplied by the bitrate of the corresponding port, and divided by PSFPAdminCycleTime.
 For aggregated TSN streams, the same calculation is performed over the burst of aggregated streams (calculated using superposition, i.e., timeIntervalValue with PSFPgateStatesValue = Open of every stream is summed up, as they are assumed to have same periodicity, compatible Burst arrival time, and same traffic class if they are to be aggregated.

 When CNC configures the PSFP information to the TSN AF, the TSN AF may use local information (e.g. local configuration) to map the PSFP information to an ingress port of the 5GS bridge.
+Another method to identify the ingress port of the 5GS bridge for the TSN stream is to exploit the information element ieee8021QBridgeStaticUnicastReceivePort (or ieee8021QBridgeStaticMulticastReceivePort) (as specified in IEEE Std 802.1Q [98]) of a Static Filtering Database entry.
+This information element is provided to the TSN AF by the CNC or pre-configured in the TSN AF and matches a TSN stream’s destination address in which case local configuration is not needed.

 NOTE 1: As an example, for the local configuration, the PSFP can use either the destination MAC address and VLAN identifier, or the source MAC address and VLAN identifier for stream identification.
 The TSN AF is pre-configured with either the MAC address of Ethernet hosts behind a given DS-TT port (identified by the DS-TT MAC address), or the VLAN identifier used over a given DS-TT port, or both.
 When the TSN AF determines that one of the known Ethernet host's MAC address appears as a source or destination MAC address, it can identify that the ingress port is the associated DS-TT port or an NW-TT port, respectively.
+If VLAN identifier is applied to identify a TSN stream, the DS-TT needs to be pre-configured with VLAN information, the NW-TT must be pre-configured with VLAN information matching the VLAN information of all DS-TTs connected, and TSN AF must be pre-configured with VLAN information.
+If the source or destination address is used to identify the TSN stream, both the corresponding stream identification function and the physical device MAC address must be used.

 ***END OF CHANGES***